ShahlaaBee/mongoose-recipes/README.md

 In this codealong, we will build a full stack MEN (Mongoose Express Node) application with full CRUD operations and user authentication.
 The goal will be to build an app where user's can sign up, sign in, sing out, change their password, and create, read, update, and delete recipes.

+You can go [here](https://mongoose-recipes.fly.dev/) and see a deployed version of what we plan to build.

 ## Getting Started